welldone-software/gulp-durandal/README.md

 #### options.main
-Type: `String`
+Type: `String|Boolean`
 Default value: `'main.js'`

-The path to the main js file of the application, relative to the baseDir.
+The path to the main js file of the application, relative to the baseDir, or `null` / `false` if main js file is not used.

 This is where we expect to find the project's `requirejs.config` call which defines all the path mapping for the external modules and libraries.